jeffThompson/DesigningWithData/Assignments/Week06_DataDig.md

 * Environmental Protection Agency: `ftp.epa.gov`
 * Federal Elections Commission: `ftp.fcc.gov`
 * NASA: `neoftp.sci.gsfc.nasa.gov` and `cdaweb.gsfc.nasa.gov`
+* Treasury: `ofacftp.treas.gov`
-* You could also look at [this list of US government agencies](https://www.usa.gov/federal-agencies/a) and see if you can find FTP access for them
+* You could also look at [this list of US government agencies](https://en.wikipedia.org/wiki/List_of_federal_agencies_in_the_United_States) and see if you can find FTP access for them – if you do find one, please let me know!

 See the `Resources` folder for screenshots of where to put this info in Filezilla and Transmit.